12 Tips to Boost Your Metabolism

 Muscle is more metabolically active than fat.
 Experts say that one pound of muscle burns 6 calories at rest, while one pound of fat burns 2 calories at rest.
 Strength-training exercise not only builds muscle, but it also keeps your metabolism elevated long after your workout.

-4. High-Intensity Interval Training raises your metabolism
+4. High-Intensity Interval Training

 High-Intensity Interval Training (HIIT) consists of alternating 30 seconds of high-intensity exercise with 1-2 minutes of slow recovery.
 Exercising in this way spikes your metabolism and keeps it raised for hours after each workout session.